3ViewSense: Spatial and Mental Perspective Reasoning from Orthographic Views in Vision-Language Models: Introduction

 Concretely, 3ViewSense separates the learning objective into two stages (Section~\ref{subsec:framework}).
 In Stage~I, Orthographic Mental Simulation (OMS) is trained to generate structured orthographic descriptions from an egocentric image.
 In Stage~II, View-Grounded Reasoning (VGR) is trained to solve spatial queries by conditioning on the induced orthographic views and producing the final answer.
 Starting from the Stage~II model, we further apply GRPO-based reinforcement learning to refine correctness under math-verifiable rewards while preserving view-grounded reasoning behavior.
 This design is motivated by our diagnostic findings: spatial reasoning becomes substantially more reliable when the model can mentally infer and complete information from other orthographic views to form a view-consistent representation.

 Following the 3ViewSense framework, we train models on our in-domain dataset OrthoMind-3D to acquire orthographic-view mental simulation and view-grounded reasoning.
-Experiments show that 3ViewSense consistently improves reasoning accuracy on both in-domain and out-of-domain splits, and the gains also transfer to other spatial reasoning benchmarks (e.g., SPBench-SI: 27.1$\rightarrow$54.2; ViewSpatial: 33.5$\rightarrow$72.9).
+Experiments show that 3ViewSense consistently improves reasoning accuracy on both in-domain and out-of-domain splits, and the gains also transfer to other spatial reasoning benchmarks (e.g., MindCube-Tiny: 27.2$\rightarrow$38.9).

 Our contributions are as follows: (1) We introduce \textbf{OrthoMind-3D}, a diagnostic benchmark that exposes key failure modes of spatial reasoning under occlusion and perspective shifts.
 (2) Based on this diagnosis, we propose 3ViewSense, a Simulate-and-Reason framework that grounds reasoning in mentally induced orthographic views.
 (3) 3ViewSense delivers strong accuracy gains on OrthoMind-3D (in-domain and out-of-domain) and transfers to other spatial reasoning benchmarks.